ADSteele916/adsteele916.github.io/content/home/experience.md

 date_start = "2022-05-09"
 date_end = "2022-08-26"
 description = """
+  * Created novel discretization technique for solving ill-conditioned instances of Helmholtz equation in **MATLAB**.
-  * Developed large-scale simulation software for solving coupled partial differential equations resulting from multiphysics problems using **MATLAB** and **C++**.
+  * Developed high-performance magnetohydrodynamic finite-element simulation software using **C++** and **Eigen**.
-  * Applied knowledge of vector calculus, linear algebra, and physics to optimize the performance of simulations with millions of degrees of freedom."""
+  * Optimized the performance of simulations with millions of degrees of freedom using knowledge of vector calculus."""
 [[experience]]
 title = "Software Engineer Intern" company = "Kepler Communications"